 Robots and their Cost to Humans

 In 1965 I left school to become an apprentice with the local water supply company.
-At that time one of the big ongoing projects was automation – the forerunner of robotics.
+At that time one of the big ongoing projects was automation – the forerunner of robots, although they are pretty much the same thing in the context about which I'm writing.

-Nowadays we have whole production lines operating with hardly any human input.
+Nowadays we have whole production lines and entire systems operating with hardly any human input.

 This is called ‘progress’.
 Really?

 The engineering works where I was employed in more recent times used to provide work for thousands of people.
 Now there is hardly anyone left.
-The same can be said for almost all our industries.
-Almost nothing left of what was once our national heritage – engineering.
+The same can be said for almost all our industries, especially in manufacturing.
+Almost nothing left of what was once our national heritage – engineering and heavy engineering manufacturing.

 The big question I always ask is “Where have all those millions of formerly employed people gone?”
 They can’t all have retired or died, surely.
 They can’t all be on welfare benefits any more than they can be stacking shelves in the supermarkets.